-I just spent a very eye-opening day at MIT participating in a symposium of CIOs responsible for technology across a number of large companies.
+I just spent a very eye-opening day at M. I. T. participating in a symposium of CIOs.
+These are the Chief Information Officers who are responsible for technology across a number of large companies.
 What was on their mind?
 Exactly what you’d expect: digital, transformation, disruption, and bringing business and technology together.
-There was also another recurring theme, a sort of underlying string threading it all together:
+But there was also another recurring theme, a sort of underlying string threading it all together:

 What?
 Yes.
 Communication.